KaiTebay/KaiTebay.github.io/content/posts/smells-like-logical-error.md

 > "There are advanced fingerprinting scripts which hardened Firefox can't confidently resist.
 Firefox's Fission site-isolation is less mature than Chromium's, and has specific issues[^4].
 Mozilla depends on Google for a lot of their revenue.[^5]"

-Similarly, we haven't *said* that "**no, hardened Firefox is *not* a private and secure web-browser", but—since we haven't specified our conclusion—raising these issues contributes to a tone which supports that implication.
+Similarly, we haven't *said* that "**no**, hardened Firefox is *not* a private and secure web-browser", but—since we haven't specified our conclusion—raising these issues contributes to a tone which supports that implication.

 To clarify our meaning, we don't even need to address them individually.
 If we're aiming to raise all of these points as something for the person to consider, then we can just say "this isn't a "yes" or "no" answer, but these might be important things to consider".
 Accidental fallacy avoided.